-For more information, refer to Approval rules.
+For more information, refer to Approval rules for purchase orders (p.
+40).

 Flexible purchase order processing

 You can automate the processing of purchase orders.
 For each activity that is linked to an order type, you can specify its execution mode: automatic or manual.